-It also pays to check if you need a fire permit from your district or city council, rural fire authority or the Department of Conservation.
+It also pays to check if you need a fire permit from your district or city council or your local Fire and Emergency New Zealand Principal Rural Fire Officer.
 City and district councils sometimes apply restrictions in summer or during dry periods to reduce the fire danger to people and property.

 Make sure to check with your local city or district council, and rural fire service for any other burning restrictions.
 Be kind to your neighbour and let them know that you plan to burn.
 Follow the FIRE prompt for all your burning activities:

 First check the burning rules for your area.

 Inform your local Fire and Emergency New Zealand Principal Rural Fire Officer, ECan and neighbours that you plan to burn.